nathanshammah/open-quantum-hardware/README.md

 ## Automate processes in the labs, for example for data acquisition:
 - [QCodes](http://qcodes.github.io/Qcodes/), a Python-based data acquisition framework developed at research centers in Copenhagen, Delft, Sydney, and at Microsoft Research.
 - [Auspex](https://github.com/BBN-Q/Auspex), the AUtomated System for Python-based EXperiments, is a framework for performing laboratory measurements.
+- [LabScript](https://docs.labscriptsuite.org/en/latest/), Python based framework for experiment composition, control, execution, and analysis.
+Developed for quantum science and quantum engineering; deployable in laboratory and in-field devices.
+Used for example, with [PennyLane](https://github.com/synqs/pennylane-ls)
 - [QLAB](https://github.com/BBN-Q/Qlab).
 - [ARTIQ](http://m-labs.hk/experiment-control/artiq/), which stands for Advanced Real-Time Infrastructure for Quantum physics is a software that provides fast control for trapped ions enhanced by the use of FPGAs.
 Developed at NIST, then National Institute for Standard and Time.
 - [qupulse](https://github.com/qutech/qupulse), a software created at QuTech specifically designed to implement pulse-level control of quantum spins in the lab.